-The corporate status of the school whether incorporated, or religiously affiliated-does not have clearly articulated bylaws or that the bylaws are insufficient to provide for the governance of its programs.
+• Standard not met: The corporate status of the entity having oversight of the early education program-whether incorporated, franchised, proprietary, or religiously affiliated-does not have clearly articulated bylaws that include the early education program.

-2.2.2 GOVERNANCE ENTITY

-Schools which are under the auspices of another organization and/or agency should be represented by a governing entity or committee (hereinafter referred to as "the governance") responsible for the general policies and the financial stability of the school program.
+2.2.2 Governance Entity Programs under the auspices of another organization and/or agency should be represented by a governing entity or committee (hereinafter referred to as "the governance") responsible for the general policies and the financial stability of the early education program.